 - Check the rack to make sure all balls are tightly fitted in place

-- Hit center of cue ball for the most power shot
+- Hit the centre of the cue ball for the most power shot

-- In nine-ball pool, aim straight for the one ball
+- In the 9-ball pool, aim straight for the one ball

 - Watch your side spins